hungryram/hungryram2022/content/portfolio/lauren-renteria.md

 date: "2020-12-21T08:00:00Z"
 featured_image: https://res.cloudinary.com/hungryram19/image/upload/v1631942389/hungryram/lauren-renteria.jpg
 image_alt_tag: Lauren Renteria Web Design
-meta_description: Find out how we moved Laurens website from Shopify to Snipcart using HUGO and Forestry for managing her website.
+speed: "97"
+performance: "99"
+seo: "91"
+introduction: Lauren Renteria is a professional dancer and choreographer who needed a website to sell merchandise and showcase her choreography.
+We decided to integrate Snipcart and Hugo to maximize page speed and security for an e-commerce site.
 projects:
 - Small Business
 review: Ram knew and accomplished exactly what I was looking for in my website!
 The